fbpx

 This infographic designed in collaboration with Getting Smart and EduInnovation provided a visual overview to guide the implementation of place-based education.

-Books & Whitepapers
+Books and Whitepapers

-Place-Based Education FAQs
+Placed-Based Education FAQs

-Place-based education connects learning with communities to increase student engagement, student outcomes, and community impact.
+Place-based education connects learning with communities.
 We look at communities through the lenses of culture, economy, and ecology.
-Our Place-based Education Framework guides teaching and learning in all of our programs.
+Teton Science Schools has been using and refining our approach since we were founded in 1967.

 Or, another approach might be to identify places that you could take students in the community to learn more about local government or local culture.
 Could your students attend a local government meeting to learn more about the political process?
 Could you visit a nature area to see ideas of ecology in action?